RoddyJaques/Organ-Donation-Consent-Prediction/README.md

 ## Acknowledgements
 For their contributions to this project, I would like to thank:
 - Maarten Van Schaik, my mentor through the DSA programme for sharing his knowledge of machine learning and statistics.
-- Becca Curtis, for collecting and sharing the dataset used in this project and sharing her experience and expertise.
+- Rebecca Curtis, for collecting and sharing the dataset used in this project and sharing her experience and expertise.